National Museum of African Art Home

 Maximum 40 participants

-Imaginative strategies and touchable objects--such as textiles, ceramic vessels and wooden sculptures--help audiences learn to look at forms, materials and techniques of African art.
+Imaginative strategies and touchable objects--such as textiles, ceramic vessels and wooden sculptures--help young audiences learn to look at forms, materials, techniques and meanings of African art.

 Performance program